Investigating tES alongside reading and language instruction. Grounded in 14 peer-reviewed tES trials.

 Our mission

-Accelerate how the brain learns language — whether it's a child decoding their first words or an adult mastering their fifth.
+Build the evidence that brain stimulation can accelerate language learning — whether it's a child decoding their first words or an adult mastering their fifth.

 The science, in plain English